A positive proportion of Thue equations fail the integral Hasse principle: Proof of Theorem

 By the assumptions on how $F$ factors modulo each prime, and using the fact that each $G_j$ factors in a predictable way in relation to $F$ modulo every prime, we can then see that each $G_j$ locally represents 1.
 Indeed, $F$ and thus each $G_j$ is not congruent to $xy(x+y)$ (mod 2); each $G_j(x,y)$ factors as $c\, L(x,y)y^2$ for some constant $c$ modulo each prime $p\in\{p_1,\ldots,p_k\}$; and each $G_j$ does not factor modulo $p$ as a constant times the cube of a linear form for each prime $p > p_k$ for which $p\equiv 1$ (mod $3$).
 By Lemma~\ref{localrep1}, we conclude that $F$ and the $G_j$'s all represent 1 over $\Z_p$ for all $p\neq 3$.

-For $p=3$, we note that the curve $z^3=G_j(x,y)$ is smooth over $\F_3$, and thus possesses a smooth point over $\F_3$ by the Hasse bound, which then must have nonzero $z$-coordinate by the irreducibility of $G_j$.
-Therefore, $z^3=G_j(x,y)$ has a solution over $\Z_3$ where $z$ is a unit, and thus $G_j(x,y)$ represents~1 over $\Z_3$ as well.
+For $p=3$, we note that the equation $z^3=G_j(x,y)$ has a solution over $\Z_3$ where $z$ is a unit, and thus $G_j(x,y)$ represents~1 over $\Z_3$ as well.
 Finally, any nonzero binary cubic form over $\R$ represents positive values and thus represents~1 over $\R$; thus the forms $G_j$ also all locally represent 1 over $\R$.

 In summary, we have the following theorem.

 \begin{thm} Let $p_{i}$ be the $i$-th odd prime greater than $3$ and set $m = \prod_{i=1}^{k} p_{i}$, where $k\geq 4$ is any integer.
 Suppose $F(x , y)$ is a maximal primitive irreducible integral binary cubic form, with Galois group $S_3$ and discriminant greater than $m^{20} (3.5)^{30} 3^{15}$, such that $F(x,y)$ is irreducible modulo~$3$, does not split completely modulo $2$, but does split completely modulo the primes $p_{1},\ldots,p_{k}$.
 Further assume for each prime $p>p_k$ with $p\equiv 1\pmod3$ that $F(x,y)$ does not factor as $cL(x,y)^3$ modulo~$p$ for any linear form $L$ and constant $c$ over $\F_p$.
 Given any such form $F$, there exist $3^k$ mutually inequivalent irreducible maximal binary cubic forms $G_{j}$, for $j =1, \ldots, 3^k$, having discriminant $\disc(F)m^2$ such that at least $3^k-34$ of the forms~$G_j$ satisfy the following: \begin{enumerate}[{\rm (i)}] \item they locally everywhere represent $1;$ \item they globally do not represent $1;$ and \item they are maximal forms. \end{enumerate}\end{thm}